scratchingmycranium/langchain-mongodb/CONTRIBUTING.md

 ### Local Development Dependencies

-The project configuration and the makefile for running dev commands are located under the `libs/langchain-mongodb` or `libs/langgraph-checkpoint-mongodb` directories.
+The project configuration and the `justfile` for running dev commands are located under the `libs/langchain-mongodb` or `libs/langgraph-checkpoint-mongodb` directories.

+`just` can be [installed](https://just.systems/man/en/packages.html) from many package managers, including `brew`.

 ```bash
 cd libs/langchain-mongodb